These are the top ten worst things you can do on a resume. They probably won’t shock you, but it’s good to be reminded.

 5. General typos.
 40% of people in this survey said a single typo on an otherwise perfect application would hold them back from offering that person an interview!

 6. Punctuation or grammar mistakes.
-Same category as typos and spelling mistakes.
+Same category as typos and spelling errors.
 Be careful.

 9. Never having held a single job for more than three months.
 Short work stints make you look flighty.
 If you’ve only done contract work, explain that.

-More than a third of respondents said that an obvious lie on a resume will get it automatically rejected (that seems low, no?).
-It seems odd that people are willing to take the risk but it’s actually fairly common, I think.
+More than a third of respondents said that an obvious lie on a resume will get it automatically rejected.
+It seems odd that people are willing to take the risk, but it’s relatively common.